+Residential intensification:

-Residential intensification: means intensification of a property, site or area which results in a net increase in residential units or accommodation and includes:
+means intensification of a property, site or area which results in a net increase in residential units or accommodation and includes:

-- a) redevelopment, including the redevelopment of brownfield sites; - b) the development of vacant or underutilized lots within previously developed areas; - c) infill development; - d) development and introduction of new housing options within previously developed areas; - e) the conversion or expansion of existing industrial, commercial and institutional buildings for residential use; and - f) the conversion or expansion of existing residential buildings to create new residential units or accommodation, including accessory apartments, additional residential units, rooming houses, and other housing options.
+- a. redevelopment, including the redevelopment of brownfield sites; - b. the development of vacant or underutilized lots within previously developed areas; - c. infill development; - d. the conversion or expansion of existing industrial, commercial and institutional buildings for residential use; and - e. the conversion or expansion of existing residential buildings to create new residential units or accommodation, including accessory apartments, secondary suites and rooming houses.